matthewgream/weather/README.md

 ## display

-Inkplate2
+    Inkplate2 (with case & battery)

 ![Display](images/display.jpg)

 ## station

-Raspbery Pi Zero (with DietPI)
-Waveshave Ethernet/USB Hat
+    Raspbery Pi Zero (with DietPI installation), no WiFi needed Waveshave Ethernet/USB Hat
+    Ecowitt Gateway GW1100 (unfortunately WiFi only)
     Generic 10/100 POE splitter
-USBA splitter + USBA to Micro-USB
+    USBA splitter (for POE splitter o power both Zero and Gateway) USBA to Micro-USB (to power the Zero)
-IP67 box
+    IP67 box (in this case, mounted about 4 metres above ground)
-Ethernet cable

-Please make sure to isolate the cable on entry to your property, and preferably use shielded cable and ground the shielding.
+Please make sure to isolate the Ethernet cable on entry to your property, and preferably use shielded cable and ground the shielding.
+Do not ground these to your electricity supply ground, but ground directly to earth bonding.

+You need to install DietPI, then the software components including systemd service scripts and defaults.
+The system is minimal and all processes, including server components, run as root.
+The MQTT broker is not password protected.
+The server publishes itself as 'weather.local' using avahi.
+UPNP to establish an inbound sshd gateway and NOIP provides DDNS.
+You should ensure sshd is public key authentication only.

 ![Station](images/station.jpg)